 How Guava Aggregates Results From Multiple Labs

-The Provider Dashboard is built to integrate and unify lab data from any source.
-This ensures that you have a comprehensive picture of your patient's health, regardless of where their tests were performed.
-Patients can connect their records through several secure methods:
+The Provider Dashboard integrates and unifies lab data from any source, giving clinicians a comprehensive picture of a patient's health regardless of where their tests were performed.
+Patients can connect their records through several methods:

 - PDF Upload and AI Extraction: Patients who receive lab results as PDFs from their clinic or testing facility can upload them directly to Guava.
 These documents get parsed using AI to extract biomarker values, dates, and reference ranges, and convert them into structured, searchable data.